rickosborne/ttrpg/blackwater/sessions/2021-03-28-bi-lackey-al-disarmament.md

 Without any warning, he swatted away the remaining hand of the man before jamming the arm back into place and releasing his spell.
 A flash of ghostly gray light pulsed from the wound.
-When the old man pulled back, the arm remained, color flooding back into it.
+When the old man pulled back, the arm remained attached, color flooding back into it.

 The man winced as he tried to work the limb.
 It responded in twitches and jumps, but he seemed to have some measure of capability.